‘May the Force Be with You’ Meaning

 Qui-Gon Jinn, a Jedi Master, said it to young Anakin Skywalker before a big race.
 Another Jedi, Eno Cordova, used it at the end of a message he left about some alien species and a list of Force-sensitive kids.

 Obi-Wan Kenobi, another famous Jedi, said it many times in his life.
 He used it in a warning message to other Jedi when the Republic turned against them.
-During a dark time when Jedi were being hunted, a Jedi named Cere Junda said it to her student, Trilla Suduri, before leading danger away from her.
+During a dark time when Jedi were being hunted, the Jedi Cere Junda said it to her student, Trilla Suduri, before leading danger away from her.
 Later, she said it to another young Jedi, Cal Kestis, when sending him on an important mission.

 Kenobi also told Luke Skywalker, “The Force will be with you.
 Always” during a big space battle.
 Later, Luke himself used the phrase when his friends Lando and Chewbacca went to save their friend Han Solo.

-2. Non-Jedi
+2.2 Non-Jedi

 Even people who weren’t Jedi used this saying or something like it.